200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-18-HappilyEverMaybe.md

 ```
 ## Author Comments

 Playtesters: Cameron Evesque Davis, Eli Kurtz, Laura Jewell, Andrea Jones, Justin Blankenship
 A Special Thanks to Alyson Mierzejewski, who made my Happily Ever After a reality.

+## Judge Comments

+This fairy based game is unique!
+Fun and creative enough for a family to play together and open enough for a group of adults to get carried away with naughtiness. - [*Satine Phoenix*]({{site.baseurl}}/judges)